• Skip to primary navigation

 For example, peaches have been shown to lower cholesterol levels and improve blood sugar control.

 • Key Characteristics: Peaches are juicy and fragrant fruits with a sweet and slightly tart flavor.
-Although they have a different taste profile, they can add a delightful sweetness to recipes.
+Although they have a different taste profile, they can add a nice sweetness to recipes.

 • Proper Ratio: Use an equal amount of peach puree or sliced peaches as a substitute for passion fruit.
 Adjust the quantity based on personal preference and desired level of peach flavor.